alan-turing-institute/AI-workflows/docs/hpc.md

 The columns displayed, format and interval can all be configured.
 The manpage of `nvidia-smi` gives full details (`man nvidia-smi`).

-Here is an example which could be incorporated into a SLURM script.
+Here is an example which could be incorporated into a Slurm script.
 This will display

 - Time and date